rkhoriander/docs/articles/quickstart/native/android/06-calling-apis.md

   ]
 }) %>__

-## Before You Start
+## Before you start

 Before you continue with this tutorial, make sure that you have completed the previous tutorials.
 This tutorial assumes that:

 * You have completed the [Session Handling](/quickstart/native/android/03-session-handling) tutorial and you know how to handle the `Credentials` object.
 * You have set up a backend application as API.
 To learn how to do it, follow one of the [backend tutorials](/quickstart/backend).

 <%= include('../_includes/_calling_api_create_api') %>

 <%= include('../_includes/_calling_api_create_scope') %>__

-## Get the User's Access Token
+## Get the user's access token

-To retrieve an access token that is authorized to access your API, you need to specify the API Identifier you created in the Auth0 dashboard before.
+To retrieve an Access Token that is authorized to access your API, you need to specify the API Identifier you created in the Auth0 dashboard before.
 At the top of the class add the constants for accessing the API: API_URL and API_IDENTIFIER

 ```java
 // app/src/main/java/com/auth0/samples/LoginActivity.java